Three-point bounds for energy minimization: Linear and semidefinite programming bounds

 The most important application of semidefinite programming bounds is to prove three-point bounds (as in \cite{BV1}).
 Fix a point $e \in X$ and let $H = \Stab_G(e)$ be its stabilizer.
 The semidefinite programming bounds give constraints on $H$-invariant pair distributions on $X$, and symmetrizing $e$ with the other two points turns them into constraints on $G$-invariant triple distributions.
 One can then attempt to optimize energy (or other quantities) subject to these constraints.

-Of course, there is nothing sacred about three points, and one can prove $k$-point bounds in the same way.
+Of course, we are not limited to using just three points, and one can prove $k$-point bounds in the same way.
 (Musin \cite{M} was the first to formulate these bounds for spherical codes.)
 However, as $k$ increases the bounds become increasingly difficult to compute with.
 The difficulty is that $k$-point distributions are functions on $X^k/G$, so $k$-point bounds involve optimization over functions on this space.
 When $X^k/G$ is one-dimensional, the optimization problem is usually doable, but it rapidly becomes intractable as the dimension increases.

 For a concrete example, suppose $X = S^{n-1}$ and $G = O(n)$.
 Then elements of $X^k/G$ are determined by their pairwise distances, so $\dim X^k/G = \binom{k}{2}$.
 For $k=3$, functions of three variables are barely tractable, but for $k=4$, functions of six variables are too complicated: the space of polynomials of degree at most $m$ in six variables has dimension $\binom{m+6}{6}$, which grows too rapidly to allow for extensive computations.